SiriusXT/trilium-theme-blue/readme.md

 ## Updated
 1. For trilium:>=0.58.*
 2. Optional: Change the font to `SourceHanSansSC`.
     The default font is relatively thin, and `SourceHanSansSC` is thicker, which is easier to browse.
-    Configuration method: import note `font-style` directly.( See the screenshot at the end.)
+    Configuration method: import note `font-style.zip` directly.( See the screenshot at the end.)

 ## Features